gautamdhameja/substrate-validator-set/readme.md

 A Substrate pallet to add/remove validators in Substrate-based PoA networks.

+## Demo

+To see this pallet in action in a Substrate runtime, watch this video - https://www.youtube.com/watch?v=lIYxE-tOAdw

 ## Usage

 * Add the module's dependency in the `Cargo.toml` of your runtime directory.
 Make sure to enter the correct path or git url of the pallet as per your setup.